mbabynames search ✿

-Cormac is a two-syllable name of English origin, meaning "noble and strong".
+from the Irish, meaning "charioteer".
+Cormac is a two-syllable name of Irish origin, meaning "charioteer".
 It ends with a firm -C, which shapes how middle names connect to it phonetically.

 2